Andy Ogles: Political positions

-Media sources have characterized Ogles's political views as conservative or far-right.
+Media outlets have characterized Ogles's political views as conservative, or far-right.
+On January 1, 2026, Ogles called for a fight to make the United States "a Christian nation", posting to Facebook, "We must stand and reaffirm that this is a Christian Nation ...
+This is a battle of good vs evil", accompanying his text with an AI-generated video of himself dressed as a knight with a cross on his chest raising a sword and calling an army to battle.
 Ogles opposes abortion and same-sex marriage.
 In a 2022 interview, he downplayed the need for exceptions in an abortion bill, calling them "red herrings".
 In June 2022, after the repeal of Roe v.
-Wade, Ogles said, "The next thing we have to do is go after gay marriage."
+Wade (1973), Ogles said, "The next thing we have to do is go after gay marriage."
+In June 2026, on the start of Pride Month, he tweeted: "Homosexuality has no place in America.
+Happy Nuclear Family Month."
+He later deleted the tweet.

-Ogles has called for the impeachment of President Joe Biden and Vice President Kamala Harris, and for treason charges to be brought against Secretary of Homeland Security Alejandro Mayorkas.
+Ogles called for the impeachment of President Joe Biden and Vice President Kamala Harris, and for treason charges to be brought against Secretary of Homeland Security Alejandro Mayorkas.
 He has called for the United States Department of Education to be defunded.
 Ogles denies the legitimacy of the 2020 United States presidential election.
 Ogles supports school choice, deregulating health care, and lower taxes.
 He opposes earmarks.
 In July 2022, Ogles signed a pledge for an amendment to term limit representatives.
 In November 2023, Ogles voiced climate change denial during a House debate, saying "I just went trick or treating with my kids and it was like, you know, the low that evening was 29 degrees, so temperatures change, alright?
 Temperatures have been changing for the millennia."